AntiXeon/hARMful/docs/_posts/2019-05-15-Framegraph.md

 ### Going further
 Many other nodes can be used to change the way the render is processed.
 You can inherit from the `FramegraphNode` class to create your own nodes and implement the methods from the `Visitor` pattern.

 The `FramegraphNode` class is a concrete class and can be used as a root node for example.
-You can connect two `Viewport` objects to it, each `Viewport` having an `ActiveCamera` child node.
+You can connect two `ViewportNode` objects to it, each `ViewportNode` having an `ActiveCameraNode` child node.
 This is how you can perform a splitscreen view for 2 players.

 By connecting and modifying the `FramegraphNodes` while the application is running, you easily change how the scene is rendered with few manipulations.